TL;DR: The market is a confidence game. I’m playing it anyway. Here’s why that’s not hypocrisy – it’s strategy.

 Am I a hypocrite?
 Maybe.
 But I prefer to think of it as strategic cynicism.

-Never confuse the screen for reality.
+I never confuse the screen for reality.
 A green number is not wealth.
-Wealth is what you can convert to real goods, real experiences, real optionality.
+Wealth is what I can convert to real goods, real experiences, real optionality.
 Periodically, I ask myself: “If I cashed out today, what could I actually do with this?”

-Concentration is a feature, not a bug.
-If the whole system is a confidence game, diversification just means you’re betting on all the narratives equally.
-I’d rather pick the narratives I understand best (tech, AI, platforms) and ride them harder.
+I concentrate rather than diversify.
+If the whole system is a confidence game, diversification just means betting on all the narratives equally.
+I’d rather pick the narratives I understand best – tech, AI, platforms – and ride them harder.

 Does this make me complicit in the Ponzi?
 Absolutely.
 But complicity with clear eyes beats faith with closed ones.